Ideas that wear well.®

 DATE: October 17, 1998

-In July 2015, OSHA issued a new enforcement policy to its compliance officers on occupational exposure to tuberculosis allowing the use of an old regulation (30CFR11) HEPA filter respirator or any of the new regulation particle respirators, such as N95.
+In July 2015, OSHA issued an update enforcement policy to its compliance officers on occupational exposure to tuberculosis allowing the use of 42CFR84 particle respirators, such as N95.

 - Ability to fit the different facial sizes and characteristics of HCWs.
 (This criterion can usually be met by making respirators available in different sizes and models.

-Based on these requirements, OSHA determined that the minimally accepted level of respiratory protection required would be met by an N, R or P95 new regulation respirator.
+Based on these requirements, OSHA determined that the minimally accepted level of respiratory protection required would be met by an N, R or P95 respirator.
 OSHA also says that if a facility chooses to use disposable respirators, their reuse is permitted as long as the respirator maintains its structural and functional integrity and the filter material is not physically damaged or soiled.

 Based on this information, it is acceptable to use any Moldex®, N, R or P class filter particulate respirators.
 The user should consult their infection control department for guidelines on how long each mask, cartridge, filter or filtering facepiece should be used.